arcsh/devsoc-assignments/README.md

 This repository contains a collection of projects demonstrating skills in both low-level systems programming and high-level artificial intelligence tasks.
 It is divided into two main parts: `syscall` and `ai-ml`.

+There is no documentation required for web-dev because the cloned repo was copied into this repo along with all associated files.
+Nothing has been changed in structure or form in those files.
+I have _only_ modified the underlying code to adhere to the instructions mentioned in the readme.

 -----

 ## 📂 Directory Structure